rdolbeau/VexRiscvBPluginGenerator/README.md

 * BMAT*, as they are RV64-only
 * BDEP/BEXT
 * CRC32*
-* Three-operands instructions (CMIX, CMOV, FS[RL]*); they are available but need a VexRiscv patch to support the third input
+* Three-operands instructions (CMIX, CMOV, FS[RL]*); they are available but need a VexRiscv patch to support the third input (all VexRiscv patch are available on https://github.com/rdolbeau/VexRiscv/tree/three_operands)

 There is support for partial instructions (rev8, zext.h, orc.b) so that the default plugins generated for Zba, Zbb and Zbc should be feature-complete.
 To get everything without conflicts, use:
 `new BitManipZbaPlugin, new BitManipZbbZbpPlugin, new BitManipZbcPlugin, new BitManipBFPOnlyPlugin, new BitManipZbsPlugin, new BitManipZbtPlugin,`